Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat structures for splittings

-the first equality whenever $\Lambda\not=0$ and the last one valid even if $\Lambda$ vanishes whenever $v\neq 0$.
-So, the result follows from a straightforward discussion of cases. \end{proof} \begin{rem} In the standard stationary case, $A=TM\setminus\mathbf{0}, A_l=\emptyset$ and $F$ can be safely computed from any of the expressions in \eqref{tau} just by choosing the sign $+$.
+\begin{rem} In the standard stationary case, $A=TM\setminus\mathbf{0}, A_l=\emptyset$ and $F$ can be safely computed from any of the expressions in \eqref{tau} just by choosing the sign $+$.
 So, $F$ becomes a classical Finsler metric, the {\em Fermat metric} of the standard stationary spacetime, and the corresponding results can be checked in \cite{CapJavSan10}. \end{rem} \begin{prop} Let $\Sigma$ be the Fermat structure associated with an \sstk splitting.
-Then the conic Finsler metric $F$ and the Lorentzian Finsler metric $F_l$ associated with $\Sigma$ are those determined in Proposition \ref{plightvectorsSSTK}. \end{prop} \begin{proof} Taking into account the definition of the Fermat structure, if $(\tau,v)\in$ $\R\times TM$ is a future-pointing lightlike vector, then $\tau>0$ and $v/\tau\in \Sigma_x$.
-So, it is enough to use Proposition \ref{plightvectorsSSTK} with $\tau=1$ (notice that the expressions for the conic pseudo-Finsler metrics $F$ and $F_l$ in \eqref{randers-kropina} and \eqref{rk2} are invariant under the conformal change $(g_0,\omega,\Lambda)\mapsto (\Omega g_0, \Omega\omega,\Omega\Lambda)$, $\Omega\colon M\to (0,+\infty)$). \end{proof} The equivalences in Theorem~\ref{tfermatSSTK} plus Propositions~\ref{Riemannclass}, \ref{ppol} and \ref{fermatzermelo} extend the well-known ones existing between Randers, Zermelo and stationary metrics, \cite[Proposition 3.1]{BiJa11}, and they are summarized in Fig.~\ref{rela}.
+Then the conic Finsler metric $F$ and the Lorentzian Finsler metric $F_l$ associated with $\Sigma$ are those determined in Proposition~\ref{plightvectorsSSTK}. \end{prop} \begin{proof} Taking into account the definition of the Fermat structure, if $(\tau,v)\in$ $\R\times TM$ is a future-pointing lightlike vector, then $\tau>0$ and $v/\tau\in \Sigma_x$.
+So, it is enough to use Proposition~\ref{plightvectorsSSTK} with $\tau=1$ (notice that the expressions for the conic pseudo-Finsler metrics $F$ and $F_l$ in \eqref{randers-kropina} and \eqref{rk2} are invariant under the conformal change $(g_0,\omega,\Lambda)\mapsto (\Omega g_0, \Omega\omega,\Omega\Lambda)$, $\Omega\colon M\to (0,+\infty)$). \end{proof} The equivalences in Theorem~\ref{tfermatSSTK} plus Propositions~\ref{Riemannclass}, \ref{ppol} and \ref{fermatzermelo} extend the well-known ones existing between Randers, Zermelo and stationary metrics, \cite[Proposition 3.1]{BiJa11}, and they are summarized in Fig.~\ref{rela}.

-\begin{rem} {\em (Future-pointing causal vectors looked from $M$, Fig.~\ref{dis2})}.
-Take any $(t_0,x_0)\in \R\times M$ and $v\in T_{x_0}M\setminus\{0\}$.
-The following possibilities may occur: \begin{enumerate}[(a)] \item $\Lambda(x_0)>0$.
-In this case, $(F(v),v)$ (with $F$ computed indistinctly either from \eqref{randers-kropina} or from the first expression in \eqref{tau} with the positive sign) is a future-pointing lightlike vector and all such vectors in $\R\times T_{x_0}M$ can be written in this way.
-Moreover, $(\tau, v)$ is a future-pointing timelike vector iff $F(v)<\tau$ and all such vectors can be written either in this way or as $(\tau, 0)$ with $\tau>0$.